Digital Detox: A Step-by-Step Guide to Reclaiming Focus

 • Day 7: Execute a 12-hour "Digital Sabbath" (no phone, no computer, no TV).

-Critical Pitfalls in Focus Recovery
+Pitfalls in Recovery

 The most common failure point is the "All or Nothing" trap.
 Users attempt to delete all social media and go "monk mode" instantly.
 This usually triggers a rebound effect, similar to a crash diet.
 Instead, focus on increasing the "Cost of Access."
 If you want to check Instagram, you must do it on a desktop computer.
 By adding 30 seconds of friction, you bypass the impulsive "Lizard Brain" and engage the logical "Human Brain."